The MBTI® ENTP and College

 Learning Styles and Being Studious

 ENTPs have been known to absorb the greatest amount of information when physical activity is incorporated into their studies.
 Having an opportunity for an apprenticeship can significantly improve an ENTPs knowledge base.
 They often enjoy learning in a group setting where collaboration is encouraged.
 Some ENTPs have stated that having background sounds reinforces their concentration.
-It is common for this personality type to look for an immediate understanding of their assigned material, and may use imagination to find meaning behind facts.
-This behavior may include the attempt to find information within the text or “between the lines”.
+It is common for this personality type to look for an immediate understanding of their assigned material and may use imagination to find meaning behind facts.
+This behavior may include the attempt to find information within the text or “between the lines.”
 Many ENTPs have been known to generate their own guidelines and prefer theories to give them perspective when doing so.
 However, it is also common for ENTPs to prefer verifiable educational materials.
 Due to their Thinking preference, logic and reason navigates their learning.
-ENTPs may appreciate the ability to explore innovation and commonly are skilled in debate.
-Additionally, this personality type has been known to enjoy informal problem solving techniques.
-The have been known to value constant change and the ability to act spontaneously.
+ENTPs may appreciate the ability to explore innovation and are commonly skilled in debate.
+Additionally, this personality type has been known to enjoy informal problem-solving techniques.
+They have been known to value constant change and the ability to act spontaneously.

 Learn about ENTP Personality Types and how they function in College settings.
 Including an ENTPs major choice, how they handle stress and learning tactics.